 - This is a little harder than going around the outside of the frame but is neater and provides a little more battery clearance.

 - The above illustration shows a power distribution “Y” connector which functions the same as the FlameWheel’s built in power distribution board.

-- When you solder the ESC and Battery power leads to the power
+- When you solder the ESC and Battery power leads to the power distribution board.

 - Flux and preheat both the pads and the wire in order to get a properly tinned (wet) solder joint.